 Attention deficit-hyperactivity disorder, or ADHD, is a common disorder that affects many children and, to a lesser extent, adults.

 In the past, ADHD was routinely treated with powerful prescription stimulants such as Ritalin and Adderall.
 These powerful drugs work for many patients, but for a large percentage of these people treatment is at the price of dealing with harsh side effects.
 More recently people have been turning to natural alternatives because they prefer a solution with less side effects.
-The herb brahmi has become the main natural ADHD treatment.
+The herb brahmi has become the main natural ADHD treatment, and may be one of the best nootropics for ADHD.

 What Is ADHD?